Andreiyiii/Camera-Laser-Control/README.md

-# 🖐️ Finger-Tracking Laser Turret
+# 🖐️ Finger-Tracking Laser

 This project combines Artificial Intelligence and Computer Vision to control a laser turret through hand gestures.
 The system detects the position of your finger via webcam and physically moves a laser to track it in real-time.

-## 🛠️ Hardware Requirements
+## Hardware Requirements

 * **Microcontroller:** Arduino Uno
 * **Actuators:** 2x SG90 Servo Motors (X-axis and Y-axis)